ideaspaper/restclient/CONTRIBUTING.md

 - **`pkg/`**: Public, reusable packages.
 Use for functionality that could be used by external consumers.
 - **`cmd/`**: CLI command definitions using Cobra framework.
 - Each package should have a focused, single responsibility.

+## Extending CLI & Configuration

+### Adding CLI flags

+1. **Declare the flag** in `cmd/send.go` (or the relevant command file) within `init()` or the command builder.
+Follow existing naming conventions and include a helpful description.
+2. **Thread the value** through the command workflow: update any helper functions (e.g., `buildVariableProcessor`, `sendRequest`) to accept the new option explicitly instead of reaching for globals.
+3. **Update config interactions** if the flag mirrors a config knob.
+Make sure precedence (CLI flag > config file > default) remains clear.
+4. **Document behavior** in `README.md` (usage examples) and this file if the flag affects contributor workflows.
+5. **Test coverage**: add or expand table-driven tests in `cmd/send_test.go` (or relevant package) to cover happy path plus edge cases (invalid values, conflicting flags).

+### Default headers & auth hooks

+- Default headers are centralized in `config.Config.DefaultHeaders`.
+When adding new defaults, make them opt-in via config or flag rather than hard-coding per request.
+- Normalize header names using the helpers in `internal/httputil` to avoid duplicates differing only by case.
+- If a default header introduces authentication behavior (e.g., API keys), ensure it can be disabled per-request via metadata and is covered by tests in `pkg/client` or `pkg/executor`.

+### Variable resolvers

+1. Add new resolver logic inside `pkg/variables/processor.go`.
+Keep resolvers isolated (system vars vs. prompts vs. dotenv) and unit-tested via focused table tests (`processor_test.go`).
+2. Fail fast when a resolver cannot satisfy a token (return a descriptive error instead of leaving `{{token}}` intact).
+3. If the resolver requires external input (filesystem, prompts), abstract it behind an interface so tests can supply fakes.
+4. Document the new syntax/behavior in `README.md` and reference examples in `examples/*.http`.

+### Cancellation and scripting hooks

+- New behaviors that involve cancellation (e.g., long-running preprocessors) must accept `context.Context` and propagate it through to lower layers (`pkg/executor`, `pkg/scripting`).
+- When adding pre/post scripts, ensure both the executor and scripting tests cover interruption, success, and failure flows.

 ## Code Style Guidelines